German Present Perfect: How to Use It to Make Yourself Perfekt-ly Clear

 - Change the stem.
 The stems of strong verbs (the part of the infinitive before the -en) also change, often by changing or rearranging the vowels.

-While you’ll ultimately have to simply memorize these annoying irregular verbs, don’t try to fit them all into your brain at once!
-Most German textbooks have a list of strong verbs that you can consult if you’re ever unsure.
+While you’ll ultimately have to memorize these annoying irregular verbs, don’t try to fit them all into your brain at once!
+Most German textbooks have a list of strong verbs you can consult if you’re ever unsure.

 Some common examples include:

 |Examples of Weak Verbs and Their Past Participle Forms||English Translation||Past Participle Form|

 Again like strong verbs, you’ll simply have to do your best to memorize these irregular verbs, and check a dictionary if you’re not sure about the spelling!